The National Football League (NFL) was formed in 1922 out of the American Professional Football Association (APFA), which was founded in 1920.

 The Cleveland Browns were a charter member of the AAFC in 1946 under Paul Brown, joining the NFL in 1950.
 After team owner Arthur B. Modell moved the Browns to Baltimore in 1996, calling them the Ravens, a new Cleveland Browns franchise rejoined the NFL in 1999.

 The Baltimore Colts started out as the Miami Seahawks of the AAFC when, in 1947, they moved to Baltimore as the Colts.
-In 1950, they joined the NFL, but after two 1-11 seasons they disbanded.
-In 1953, the Dallas Texans under Carroll Rosenbloom moved the team to Baltimore and again called them the Colts.
+In 1950, they joined the NFL, but after a 1-11 season they disbanded.
+In 1952, the Dallas Texans joined the NFL, replacing the New York Yanks.
+After one season, with the second half being played on the road only, the Dallas Texans were purchased by a civic group from Baltimore, led by Carroll Rosenbloom.
+For the 1953 season, they were again called the Colts.

 The Dallas Cowboys joined the NFL in 1960 as an expansion team.